 Optional type configuration (defaults to { merge: true })

-Limit the query result by starting at an offset from
+Limit the query result by starting at an offset from and ending at the offset to.

 Only records within this range are returned.